bhavishya-oss/Book-Summary-Analyser/README.md

-# 📄 AI PDF Insight Extractor
+# 📄 AI BOOK Analyser

-A smart, Streamlit-based web application that uses Google's Gemini AI to automatically read and extract key insights from PDF documents.
+A smart, Streamlit-based web application that uses Google's Gemini AI to automatically read and extract key insights from Books.

 Whether it's a hotel brochure, an invoice, or a product manual, this tool instantly pulls out the most important details (like room service times, pricing, or instructions) and allows you to ask specific questions about the document.

 ## 🌟 Features
-- **Fast PDF Parsing:** Extracts text directly from multi-page PDFs using `PyMuPDF`.
+- **Fast Book Parsing:** Extracts text directly from multi-page books using `PyMuPDF`.
 - **Dynamic AI Analysis:** Automatically detects and utilizes the best available Gemini model via the Google Generative AI API.
 - **Custom Queries:** Ask specific questions about the uploaded document.
 - **Save Insights:** Download the AI's analysis locally as a text file.